Asthma in children aged 2 to 5 years (Paediatric Guidelines)

 • Adherence/ correct use

-• Possession of up-to-date self management plan
+• Possession of up-to-date Child Asthma Action Plan

 • Exposure to tobacco smoke or other triggers